a-data-odyssey/XAI-tutorial/README.md

 # XAI-tutorial
 A course on explainable AI with Python.
-You can access the course here [coming soon].
+You can access the course [here](https://adataodyssey.com/courses/xai-with-python/).

 ### File Structure and Descriptions
 The resources in the `src` folder are as follows: